edisontim/SovCoin/README.md

-# SovereignCoin
+# SovCoin

-SovereignCoin is a proof-of-concept sovereign zk-rollup built on top of Bitcoin.
+SovCoin is a proof-of-concept sovereign zk-rollup built on top of Bitcoin.

 ## Sovereign rollups